 - Bavarian State Parliament (Landtag) – open list: 31% (2008)

 Resistance to Strategic Voting: Our current system is well-known to be susceptible to strategic voting – i.e., where a voter feels that the way to generate the best outcome from their perspective is not to vote honestly, but instead to vote for another candidate who they prefer less to prevent a candidate they like even less from winning.
-STV is widely regarded as being highly resistant to strategic voting [see reference] – the voter’s best strategy is almost always to vote sincerely as it is normally far too difficult to acquire the information necessary to employ a strategic voting strategy.
+STV is widely regarded as being highly resistant to strategic voting [see reference] – the voter’s best strategy is almost always to vote sincerely as it is normally far too difficult to acquire the information necessary to employ a strategic voting strategy; we presume this resistance applies to the other multi-member systems we are assessing.
 MMP involves the same strategic considerations as our current system for the local contest, but does encourage voters to vote honestly at the regional level, though there are at least three additional strategic considerations at that level:

 - if an open list is being used, voters might consider not voting for their preferred candidate if they are particularly popular as that vote is likely to be unnecessary – they might instead be better off to vote for a less popular candidate in hopes that that person will be elected along with the most popular one

 - if a voter’s preferred party is likely to be under the threshold to win list seats, a voter might consider voting for their second preference party

 - if a party is likely to win so many local seats that they would not be eligible for any top-up seats, they might consider running a ‘clone’ party to pick up additional seats at the regional level [see reference for more information].

 In summary, multi-member systems are considered most resistant to strategic voting, MMP reduces the need for strategic voting due to the second vote, and our current system is notorious for encouraging it.